Pomax/BezierInfo-2/components/sections/intersections/content.en-GB.md

 <Graphic title="Quadratic curve/line intersections" setup={this.setupQuadratic} draw={this.draw}/>
 <Graphic title="Cubic curve/line intersections" setup={this.setupCubic} draw={this.draw}/>

 Curve/curve intersection, however, is more complicated.
 Since we have no straight line to align to, we can't simply align one of the curves and be left with a simple procedure.
-Instead, we'll need to apply two techniques we've not covered yet: de Casteljau's algorithm, and curve splitting.
+Instead, we'll need to apply two techniques we've met before: de Casteljau's algorithm, and curve splitting.